every path starts here,

 No tryouts required

-- You may sign up at any time for the current or upcoming program
+- Sign up at any time for the current or upcoming program

-- Flexible attendance—come when you can, we understand kids this age are exploring many activities
+- Flexible attendance — we understand kids this age are exploring many activities

 - Program fees are set per season and are not prorated based on attendance